kjolley/BIGSdb_documentation/data_query.rst

 Sequence comparison
 ===================
-To directly compare two sequences click 'Sequence comparison' from the contents page of a sequence definition database.
+To directly compare two sequences, expand the 'Analysis' section and click 'Sequence comparison' on the contents page of a sequence definition database.

 .. image:: /images/data_query/sequence_comparison.png